Trauma Healing Techniques for Teen Girls: What Works

 Structured support at Roots Renewal Ranch

-Some families do the right things and still find that the week is too much to manage between appointments.
+Some families do the right things and still spend most nights managing panic, shutdowns, self-harm thoughts, suicidal thoughts, or explosive conflict between appointments.
 That points to a level-of-care question, not a failure of love.

 Call us to talk through what you are seeing at home.
-The conversation is free, confidential, and does not commit you to anything.
+The conversation is free, confidential, and does not commit you to treatment.